 PROC 4017 Weed Control 3

-PROC 4018 Introduction to Agronematology 3
+PROC 4018 3

-PROC 4019 Pesticides and their Use in
+PROC 4019 Pesticides and their Use in 3

-Agriculture 3
+1 KOC 4017 Agriculture 3

 HUMA Elective course in Humanities 3

-ELECTIVES Professional Electives 6
+ELECTIVES: Professional Electives 6

 18

+Second Semes ster

 CFIT 4007 Plant Breeding 3

-PROC 4026 Seminar 1
+PROC 4026 E 1

 HUMA Elective course in Humanities 3

-ELECTIVES Free Electives 9
+ELECTIVES: Free Electives 9

 16

-Refer to the Academic Regulations section for information on Advanced Placement.

-- Minimum requirements in electives.
+- Refer to the Academic Regulations section for information on Advanced Placement. - Minimum requirements in electives.
 The Crop Protection Program requires a minimum of 24 credits in elective courses.
 At least twelve of these courses could be in professional electives selected from those offered by the Department or related areas, and with the prior approval of the Head of Crop Protection Department.
 The remaining 12 credits are considered free electives. - Electives in Humanities and Social Sciences to be selected from offerings from the respective Department with approval of the Crop Protection Department Director.